jramkiss/jramkiss.github.io/_posts/2020-01-26-gaussian-processes.md

 In the first couple sentences of the last section I mentioned that we can condition the GP prior on the observed data to get a posterior distribution.
 All the observed data will then pass through this posterior distribution over functions.
 This section will use GP's to extrapolate a simulated function.
 We don't account for noisy observations, which is of course a terrible assumption in the real world.

 I'll use [GPyTorch](https://gpytorch.ai/) for inference.
-There are easier ways to use GP's in Python but GPyTorch looks promising, especially with Pytorch integration.
+This is sort of like using a Ferrari to get groceries but GPyTorch looks promising, especially with Pytorch integration.
+Both [PyMC3](https://docs.pymc.io/Gaussian_Processes.html) and [sklearn](https://scikit-learn.org/stable/modules/gaussian_process.html) have easy-to-use implementations.

 Here's the function we want to approximate.
 The points in red are the training data, and we will try to approximate the blue section using a GP.